7 Aspects Of Effective Innovation Leadership

 5. Championing innovators

-Intrapreneurs bring bottom-line improvement for companies.
-Notably, it can encourage creativity and innovation from other departments, as well as future recruits.
-As a leader, this can effectively create a situation where innovation is almost automated.
+Intrapreneurs help to improve the bottom-line for companies.
+Notably, intrapreneurship can encourage creativity and innovation from other departments, as well as future recruits.
+This can effectively lead to a scenario where innovation becomes nearly self-sustaining.

 6. Innovation as a culture

-In addition to the right mindset, it’s vital that you build a positive working environment.
-People won’t innovate when they are stressed or in a poor physical state.
-Simple adjustments like improving the break room or adding a coffee machine can help.
+In addition to the right mindset, it’s vital to build a healthy work environment.
+People won’t innovate when they are stressed or overwhelmed by excessive workloads, unrealistic deadlines, or a lack of support from their peers and supervisors.

 7. Leading by example